 2. Move beyond what you read in the job description

 In many new business situations, agencies win because they know more than their competitors.
 Same thing applies when you’re pitching for a new agency job.
+(Or even a client side one.)
 Augment what you learn in a job description with your own research.
 Check out the agency’s website.
 Get on The Google.
 Tap into your network.
 Ask yourself these kinds of questions:

 - How do people who work there describe the agency?